Skip to content

 Announcement: Learn about ETIAS and what it means for travelers to Europe.

-Effective January 2024, US citizens and citizens of other countries who did not previously need a visa for travel and tourism in most countries of Europe will need to complete the ETIAS process.
+Effective mid 2025, US citizens and citizens of other countries who did not previously need a visa for tourism in most countries of Europe will need to complete the ETIAS process.

 What is the ETIAS?

-It stands for European Travel Information and Authorization System. (or "Authorisation" for those using British English).
-The short answer is that effective in January 2024, travelers to a majority of the countries within Europe will need to apply no later than a week prior to travel for this authorization There is a modest fee (currently under $10) and it will be valid for three years.
-Travelers who arrive by plane to any of the countries within the Schengen region (see below), or European Free Trade Association (EFTA) and European microstates with open borders will need to have obtained this authorization or the traveler ill be denied entry to the country.
-There will be a grace period between the start of the ETIAS requirement on January, 1 2024 and full implementation starting on June 30, 2024.
+It stands for European Travel Information and Authorization System.
+The ETIAS is currently scheduled to go into effect in mid 2025.
+Travelers to a majority of the countries within Europe will need to apply no later than a week prior to travel for this authorization.
+There is a modest fee (currently under $10) and the ETIAS will be valid for three years.
+Travelers who arrive by plane to any of the countries within the Schengen region (see below), or European Free Trade Association (EFTA) and European microstates with open borders will need to have obtained this authorization or the traveler will be denied entry to the country.
+There will be a grace period between the start of the ETIAS requirement in mid 2025 and full implementation starting six months later but it is best to obtain the ETIAS before traveling.

 Estonia, Finland, France, Germany, Greece, Hungary,